DJ-Lor/LoreliDejesus_T2A2/readme.md

 ___
+## Marker API Guide
+___

+This is a guide on how to navigate the Solids Baby Tracker API.

+**Prework**: Downloaded the src/ folder, installed requirements.txt, downloaded Insomia/Postman.
+CLI: Flask run.

+1. Register parents on http://127.0.0.1:5000/auth/register.
+Register at least one parent as an admin.
+Only admins can access http://127.0.0.1:5000/auth/parents which provide the full list of registered parent details, including passwords, which is necessary to get the token after login.
+Please enter the following using json format:

+ - first_name = string
+ - last_name = string
+ - email = email format
+ - password = string
+ - admin = boolean

+2. Login credentials on http://127.0.0.1:5000/auth/login.
+Utilise http://127.0.0.1:5000/auth/parents to acquire the credentials needed.
+Please enter using json format.

+ - email = email format
+ - password = string

+3. Once logged in, create a child/children through http://127.0.0.1:5000/children/.
+Please enter the following using json format:

+ - child_name = string
+ - dob = YEAR-MONTH-DAY

+4. Create a few entries of Food on http://127.0.0.1:5000/foods.
+Food name should be unique and food_type accepted inputs are 'protein', 'dairy', 'vegetable', 'fruits', 'grains', 'others'.
+Food_id may be retrieved from http://127.0.0.1:5000/foods.
+Please enter the following using json format:

+ - food_name = string
+ - food_type = string

+5. Create a new Food_Tracker entry utilising a child_id on the route (http://127.0.0.1:5000/children/<int: child_id>/food_trackers).
+Child_id may be found http://127.0.0.1:5000/children/ and the parent needs to be logged in and authenticated to proceed.
+Please enter the following using json format:

+ - liked_food = boolean
+ - allergic_reaction = boolean
+ - date_eaten = YEAR-MONTH-DAY
+ - food_id = integer
+ - child_id = integer

+ 6. Now that the initial entries are setup, the rest of the routes can be accessed.
+Please refer to **R5 API Endpoints** for the rest of the routes that can be utilised, including detail on the HTTP VERB required.

+ 7. Add-on useful statistics can also be accessed in the API, utilising the database records uploaded.
+The intention is to help provide relevant information for parents to understand what are the most_liked, most_disliked and most_allergenic foods based on current database.

+ 8. Enjoy using the API :)

+___
+___
 ## R1 Identification of the problem you are trying to solve by building this particular app and R2 Why is it a problem that needs solving?
 ___